-- For regulated fees the revenue for the service is recognised on the basis of agreed charging methodologies which is primarily recognised on a per unit (volumetric i.e. kWh and capacity (kVA)) and fixed (per 'customer' per day) basis; - For fixed fee arrangements from services revenue is recognised based on the stage of completion and performance obligations met for actual services provided as a proportion of the total fixed fee agreed in the contract. - For fee for service (time) revenue is recognised by time performed on the contract to the year-end date using contractual rates specified in the contract.
+For regulated fees the revenue for the service is recognised on the basis of agreed charging methodologies which is primarily recognised on a per unit (volumetric i.e. kWh and capacity (kVA)) and fixed (per 'customer' per day) basis; and

+For fixed fee for connection the revenue is recognised over the life of the corresponding asset.

+For fixed fee arrangements from services revenue is recognised based on the stage of completion and performance obligations met for actual services provided as a proportion of the total fixed fee agreed in the contract.

+For fee for service (time) revenue is recognised by time performed on the contract to the year-end date using contractual rates specified in the contract.

 The main performance obligations in contracts consist of the provision of a distribution network to electricity suppliers.
-For these contracts, through the distribution and connection use of system agreement (DCUSA) the delivery of performance obligations are measured at the balance sheet date by recognised on a per unit (volumetric i.e. kWh and capacity (kVA)) and fixed (per 'customer' per day) basis.
+For these contracts, through the distribution and connection use of system agreement (DCUSA) the delivery of performance obligations are measured at the statement of financial position date by the number of GWh distributed by the system.